Lilianada/Minispace/minispace.md

 If using Vercel, Netlify, or similar:

 1. Configure domain routing in your hosting provider's dashboard
-2. Set up wildcard domain handling for `*.minispace.app`
+2. Set up wildcard domain handling for `*.minispace.dev`
 3. Use environment variables to detect the hostname/subdomain

 ### Option 2: Custom Server Implementation